forcedotcom/sf-pack/README.md

                             namespaces are excluded.
   -o, --options=<value>     A file containing the package build options.
 Specifying this option will create the file if
                             it doesn't exist already.
-  -o, --target-org=<value>  (required) [default: mmalling@aie.army.mil.johnrev] Username or alias of the target org.
-Not
+  -o, --target-org=<value>  (required) Username or alias of the target org.
+Not required if the `target-org`
-                            required if the `target-org` configuration variable is already set.
+                            configuration variable is already set.
   -x, --package=<value>     The path to the package file to be generated.
 By default the path is 'package.xml'

+GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
+  --json               Format output as json.

 DESCRIPTION